ABO RhD Test Tube Method

 5. Blood Type Determination

-How do antigens and antibodies interact in ABO blood group typing?
+How do antigens and antibodies interact in ABO Rh test (blood group typing)?

-In ABO blood typing, antigens and antibodies play a key role in determining your blood type.
+In ABO Rh test (blood group typing), antigens and antibodies play a key role in determining your blood type.

 Antigens: These are molecules present on the surface of the red blood cells (RBCs).
 In the ABO system, there are two main antigens: A and B. Individuals with type A blood have A antigens, those with type B have B antigens, those with type AB have both A and B, and those with type O have neither A nor B.